AoHPAUL/LightML/README.md

 - Handles layout frameworks like Bootstrap and Tailwind with simple shorthand commands.
 - Supports attributes for HTML tags (e.g., id, class), and these can be included inside parentheses.

+**Variable & functional Support**
+- I recently added support for variables in the form of ($variable = value).
+This will be expanded with functions, if/else & loops

 **General syntax format**
 ```LightML